panghalamit/panghalamit.github.io/_posts/2018-09-24-demystifying-authentication.md

 __Public Key__ based techniques involve either decryption of challenge encrypted by public key or digitally signing of challenges to prove knowledge of the private key.

-__Zero Knowledge Authentication__ based protocols provide Prover ability to prove his knowledge of secret key to verify without revealing zero information about key in the process.
+__Zero Knowledge Authentication__ based protocols provide Prover ability to prove his knowledge of secret key to verifier without revealing zero information about key in the process.
 These protocols use three steps.
 In step one, prover commits to a value by sending a commitment to verifier.
 Verifier sends a challenge to prover.
 Prover responds to the challenge using the secret and the value he commited in step 1.
 Finally, verifier check if response is valid by using commitment and Prover's public information.

 [FIDO](https://fidoalliance.org/fido2/) publishes standards for web services to use strong authentication.
 They encourage using public key based challenge response with an additional factor.
 Google's security key(tempor resistant usb key device) is compliant with fido standard.
 The typical flow is
 1. User registers on FIDO compliant web service (bank website), which prompts user to insert usb key and press a button.